 It’s equally important to get notifications, once the test has been completed – i.e., when the message arrives in your subscriber’s inbox.

-I think that this is the major reason for the low open and click-through rates most people see, when they run email campaigns.
+I think that this is the major reason for the low open rates and click-through rates most people see, when they run email marketing campaigns.
 But, the smart marketers who segment their lists have seen a 30% increase in email-generated revenue.

 My parting advice… familiarize yourself with your email service provider’s tools.
 You can accomplish a lot, in terms of contact management, email segmentation, marketing automation, and sales, simply by using those tools properly.